ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A Requester may request State Objects from multiple Providers and in the context of a supply chain of State Objects, a Provider of one State Object may also play the role of a Requester of other State Objects.

 ## 2.4 Commercially and Legally Binding Documents

-Prior to establishing a business and operational environment, Requester(s) and Provider(s) (“the parties”) sign agreements that commercially and legally bind the parties.
+If Transacting Counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for the purpose of commercial transactions, they will sign one or more agreements that commercially and legally bind the parties, also known as Commercial Agreements.
+The aforementioned is only to be understood within the context of this document.

-Such documents may be presented as a combination of one or more of the following:
+Such legal, commercial documents may be presented as a combination of one or more of the following:
 * Master Services Agreement,
 * Specific Terms and Conditions and
 * an Order.